Turntable Setup Part 2: What To Do For EXCELLENT SOUND

 Set the VTA

 VTA or Vertical Tracking Angle is the angle at which our cartridge’s cantilever sits relative to the record surface while we are playing a record.
-Every cartridge has an optimal VTA, and for the most part, we are at the mercy of the manufacturer of our cartridge to build it in a way such that when we have our tonearm perfectly parallel to the record surface, the cantilever is at the optimal angle and we therefore have the optimal VTA for our cartridge.
+Every cartridge has an optimal VTA, and for the most part, we are at the mercy of the manufacturer of our cartridge to build it in a way such that when we have our tonearm perfectly parallel to the record surface, the cantilever is at the optimal angle for the optimal VTA for our cartridge.

-Unfortunately, cartridges are very often not built in a way that optimizes VTA when our arm is set at the right height.
-Some don’t place the cantilever even close to the optimal position.
-This is due to both design flaws in cartridge as well as wide tolerances in their manufacture.
-As a result, most of us are forced to accept to a large extent whatever VTA we end up when our tonearm is level to the record surface (covered in Turntable Setup Guide Part 1.)
+Unfortunately, cartridges are sometimes not built in a way that optimizes their VTA when the tonearm is set at the right height.
+Some are not even close.
+This is mainly due to manufacturing flaws that lead to the sale of cartridges that exceed acceptable tolerances.
+As a result, some of us are forced to either live with whatever VTA we end up when our tonearm is level to the record surface or lobby the manufacturer to return or replace the cartridge.

-In a way, this is not such a terrible thing.
-It’s one less parameter to worry about, and even when VTA is not perfect, many if not most of our records can still sound excellent.
-This is especially true if we have excellent sounding records to begin with, and when we’ve gone to the trouble and expense of setting our anti-skate and azimuth properly.
+From a certain perspective, this is less of a problem that we might think.
+It means one less parameter to worry about, and even when VTA is not perfect, many if not most of our records can still sound excellent.
+Particularly if we have excellent sounding records to begin with, and when we’ve gone to the trouble of setting our overhang, anti-skate and azimuth properly.

-There may be some of you who find that tweaking the anti-skate and azimuth as I describe above are enough to hear a substantial improvement in the sound of your records.
+There will likely be some of you who find that setting the anti-skate and azimuth as I describe above are enough to hear a substantial improvement in the sound of your records.
 This improvement may even be big enough that you won’t feel the need for further tweaking.

 But for some, even excellent sound may not completely satisfy.
 Having heard record after record sound achingly natural, remarkably free of distortion, shockingly real and with the unmistakable energy of live music, I find even excellent sound is a bar set too low.